bytemunch/bevy-firebase/README.md

 We need to create an identifier to authenticate the app with Google's backend.
 Go [here](https://console.cloud.google.com/apis/credentials), select your project in the top left dropdown (TODO image), and create a new OAuth2 credential.
 Name it something recognisable, and make note of the Client ID and Client Secret once it is generated.

 NOTE: I have only tested with Desktop clients.

+# License

+Apache 2.0 or MIT at user's discretion.